Skip to content

 After our Local session, i went forward with researching and laying out the possible materials needed to create these circuits, as well as shortlisting relevant YouTube links for tutorials.
 During this i researched about Servo Motor connections, Flip Dots, Charlieplexing LEDs and NeoPixel Strips.

-Based on my research about the circuits, i reaalised that we didn't have materials on hand to experiment with FlipDots, so had to chuck that option.
-And during our hours of experimenting with NeoPixels and attempting atleast 5 different tutorials, figured that our NeoPixel strip was defective, and endeed up leaving that out as well.
+Based on my research about the circuits, i reaalised that we didn't have materials on-hand to experiment with FlipDots, so had to chuck that option.
+And during our hours of experimenting with NeoPixels and attempting atleast 5 different tutorials, we figured that our NeoPixel strip was defective, and ended up leaving that out as well.

-Finally i was left with Servo Motors and LEDs, and had a lot of fun playing around with the code for the motor and integrating LEDs onto my Poncho Module from Open Source Circular Fashion!
+Finally i was left with Servo Motors and LEDs, and had a lot of fun playing around with the code for the motor and integrating LEDs onto an extra Poncho Module from my Open Source Circular Fashion assignment!

 Experimenting with Servo Motor